-When it's time to get a few highlights in your hair, you have a choice between traditional foil highlights and balayage, also know as hair painting.
-There's a difference between the two techniques and each has their own advantages, depending on the style you're going for.
-Need help deciding between the two?
-We're breaking down the details on foil highlights vs balayage.
+When it's time to get a few highlights in your hair, you have a choice between traditional foil highlights and balayage (also known as hair painting).
+There's a difference between the two techniques and each has its own advantages, depending on the look you're going for.
+But you're in luck, many stylists and colorists are skilled in both technique and can help you decide which will achieve your desired look.
+Still need help deciding between the two?
+We're breaking down the details on foil highlights versus balayage.

 It's very likely that your colorist will recommend highlight foils if you want a big color shift.
-Taking dark hair four or more shades lighter tends to work best with this technique.
-This is also true if you want hair that has a lot of contrast with both highlights and lowlights or prefer an even distribution of color.
+Foils tend to work best when taking dark hair four or more shades lighter.
+The same is true if you want hair that has a lot of contrast with both highlights and lowlights or prefer an even distribution of color.

 If you are looking to add non-uniform chunks or sweeps of color, balayage is a better option.
-The method offers your stylist more freedom to add color that fits and highlights your cut, face shape, and, of course, your personal style.
-So, if you have more of a carefree attitude, let your colorist make your hair match.
+The method offers your stylist more freedom to add color that fits and flatters your cut, face shape, and, of course, your personal style.
+So, if you have more of a carefree attitude, you can give your colorist the opportunity to stretch their artistic muscles with balayage.

 Balayage is also great for face-framing highlights.
-Where foils often target the full shaft of hair, including the roots, balayage is frequently used to highlight from mid-length to ends.
+Where foils often target the full shaft of hair, including the roots, balayage is frequently used to highlight from mid-length to ends, leaving a more natural root.

 Consider Your Color Commitment

-If you prefer to avoid the maintenance of getting your hair colored every six to eight weeks, balayage may be a better match.
-Foil highlights have an obvious demarcation, so any new growth is obvious.
-Balayage is less obvious and allows you to go longer between salon visits—even just three to four times a year—and it grows out beautifully.
+If you prefer to avoid the maintenance of getting your hair colored every six to eight weeks, balayage may be a better match for your lifestyle.
+Foil highlights have an obvious demarcation, so new growth is also more obvious.
+Balayage, on the other hand, is less obvious and allows you to go longer between salon visits—even just three to four times a year—and it grows out beautifully.

 Consider the Look You're Going For